A scorned lover’s retaliation results in the city’s most mouthwatering tradition.

 Despite its early beginnings, hot chicken has experienced a viral response in recent years.
-Timothy Charles David, the author of Hot Chicken Cookbook: The Fiery History & Red-Hot Recipes of Nashville’s Beloved Bird chalks this up to a few key phenomena.
+Timothy Charles Davis, the author of Hot Chicken Cookbook: The Fiery History & Red-Hot Recipes of Nashville’s Beloved Bird chalks this up to a few key phenomena.

-The first being the ravenous nature of food media.”It’s an experience food—unlike something like kale that was having a moment a few years ago [laughs] there’s something about hot chicken that lends itself to social media posts and videos of people having reactions,” says David.
+The first being the ravenous nature of food media.”It’s an experience food—unlike something like kale that was having a moment a few years ago [laughs] there’s something about hot chicken that lends itself to social media posts and videos of people having reactions,” says Davis.
 “It’s an exciting food.”

 Then there’s its mysterious backstory.
 There are few (if any) other iconic American dishes that stem from a tale of a scorned lover, which makes indulging in hot chicken feel like you’re partaking in a slice of salaciously delicious history.

 Hot chicken also happens to coincide with the Slow Food Movement.
-“I think there’s something that people weirdly enough crave about having to wait for their food,” David says.
+“I think there’s something that people weirdly enough crave about having to wait for their food,” Davis says.
 “In this age of artisanal small-batch things the fact that [you can be waiting] for two hours [is pretty unique.]”

 Another catalyst is Nashville’s being a newly minted as an “It” city.
 Around 2012 Nashville began to be included in round-ups of must-visit cities to include on your travel bucket lists.
 “I think with the city rising it was only natural that hot chicken tagged along with it.”